kodius/userswitch/README.md

 rake userswitch:install
 ```

-Inside of your template/view, you can call users with (showing only users from yours userswitch.yml):
+Inside of your template/view, you can call users with (showing only users from your userswitch.yml file):

 ```ruby
 Userswitch.users(current_user)
 ```

-The above command will generate the required HTML output to make the switching work.
+The above command will generate the required HTML output to make the user switching work.